- Category: EMC

 However, the current PLC standard is not a solution for everything, bacause there may still be noise in the amtauer spectrum, when intermodulation of PLC signal occur at nonlinearities connected to the main.
 Examples would be some LED lighting modules or cell phone chargers.
 In these cases, the notches in the excluded frequency bands are filled up aprtially again.

-Members of the IARU EMC WG have been very active for some years representing the interests of the Amateur Radio Service in a number of forums considering the standards that should apply to PLC systems.
+Members of the IARU Region 1 EMC Committee have been very active for some years representing the interests of the Amateur Radio Service in a number of forums considering the standards that should apply to PLC systems.
 These forums have included the CEPT SE35 project teanm, the ETSI/CENELEC Joint Working Group and finally the CENELEC TC210 WG11.

 For more information on PLC systems, IARU postition papers on PLC, what PLC emissions sound like, and recent developments on PLC emissions and interference, check the EMC papers and links page

 IMPORTANT: It is essential that cases of interference to the Amateur Radio Service are highlighted.
-If you are aware of any such cases, please alert Thilo Kootz, DL9KCE - IARU Region 1, EMC Working Group Chairman.
+If you are aware of any such cases, please alert Thilo Kootz, DL9KCE - IARU Region 1, EMC Committee Chairman.